Mahershala Ali: Acting

-At the annual San Diego Comic-Con in July 2019, Ali was announced as being cast to play the supernatural superhero Blade in the Marvel Cinematic Universe film of the same name, which was previously played by Wesley Snipes.
+At the annual San Diego Comic-Con in July 2019, Ali was announced as being cast to play the supernatural superhero Blade in the Marvel Cinematic Universe (MCU) film of the same name.
+The character was previously played by Wesley Snipes in the pre-MCU Blade trilogy (1998–2004).
+However, the project underwent difficulty in its development stages for several years due to creative differences and the project was stuck in development hell until Ali confirmed his exit from the project in July 2026.

+In February 2025, it was announced that Bassam Tariq would write and direct the film Your Mother Your Mother Your Mother with Ali set to star.
+Ali met Tariq when the latter was hired to direct Blade, but Tariq departed the project in September 2022.
+Throughout Blade's development, Ali acquired the necessary skills to portray the titular character, and was subsequently able to make use of his training and reunite with Tariq to film Your Mother Your Mother Your Mother, an action drama film based on Tariq's original idea.

 Music

-Ali was signed to Bay Area recording label Hieroglyphics Imperium during the late 2000s and recorded rap music as Prince Ali.
-In 2006, he released his first album, Corner Ensemble, followed by Curb Side Service in 2007, but did not tour to promote the album, choosing instead to focus on his acting career.
-In 2015 Ali appeared on rap artist Hus Kingpin album "House Of Cards" lending his voice to skits and rapping on the track entitled "House Of Card Gods" using his moniker.
+Ali was signed to Bay Area recording label Hieroglyphics Imperium during the late 2000s and recorded rap music under the stage name Prince Ali.
+In 2006, he released his first album, Corner Ensemble, through his own imprint Eye5 Recordings, followed by Curb Side Service in 2007, but did not tour to promote the album, choosing instead to focus on his acting career.
+In 2015 Ali appeared on rap artist Hus Kingpin album House Of Cards lending his voice to skits and rapping on the track entitled "House Of Card Gods" using his moniker.
 In 2019, he made a guest appearance on Keith Murray's album Lord Of The Metaphor 2 alongside Casual and Planet Asia, and in 2020, appeared on Riz Ahmed's album The Long Goodbye.

+Influences

+Ali is a devout fan of hip-hop, naming Hieroglyphics and Souls of Mischief, as well as East Coast rappers like Biggie, Wu-Tang Clan, A Tribe Called Quest, De La Soul, and Nas as huge influence.
+Regarding new rappers, Ali named EarthGang, Westside Gunn, Conway the Machine, and Roc Marciano among his favorites.
+He also said that the song "93 Till Infinity" by Souls of Mischief "helped define his youth" and ranked Illmatic by Nas as the "greatest hip-hop album ever."